peacecorps/medlink/README.md

 If you would like to see the **#TODO's/#FIXME's/etc,** then run "./bin/chk" or "./bin/chk more" bash scripts from the top project directory.

+#### BUGS

+**If you get a problem with the software?**

+Please create an email describing the steps to reproduce the software problem and email it to [support mailing list](support@pcmedlink.org).
+You will receive an acknowledgement and initial assessment without 24 hours.

 ## Contributors

 Special thanks to the consulting Peace Corp members, without whom none of this would be possible: